Body Slam (film)

 Body Slam is a 1986 American comedy film directed by Hal Needham and starring Dirk Benedict, Roddy Piper, Tanya Roberts, Sam Fatu, and Captain Lou Albano.
-The film revolves around a down-and-out music promoter who inadvertently becomes a successful professional wrestling manager.
-After being exiled from the business by a rival manager, he finds success in promoting shows that feature both wrestling and rock music.
+The film revolves around down-and-out music promoter M. Harry Smilac who inadvertently becomes a successful professional wrestling manager.
+After being exiled from the business by rival manager Captain Lou Marano, he finds success in promoting shows that feature both wrestling and rock music.
 The film features many well-known wrestlers of the time and references the Rock 'n' Wrestling era of professional wrestling.

-Hal Needham had arguments with the pair that produced and wrote the film regarding his changes to the script, resulting in lawsuits that delayed the film's release.
-As a result, the film was never theatrically released and was instead released direct-to-video.
+Needham had arguments with Shel Lytton and Steve Burkow, the pair that produced and wrote the film, regarding his changes to the script.
+This resulted in lawsuits that delayed the film's release.
+As a result, the film only saw a theatrical release in the state of Arizona; outside of that state, it was released direct-to-video.
 It was Needham's final theatrical film.